Physical Yukawa Couplings in Heterotic String Compactifications: Physical Yukawa couplings via the Kodaira--Spencer map

 \subsection{Constructing the Kodaira--Spencer map}

 In this section we shall briefly review the method described in~\cite{keller2009numerical} and show that it naturally generalizes to Calabi--Yau complete intersections.
 The main idea described in~\cite{keller2009numerical} is to find explicit form of the decomposition:~\eqref{eq:domegaDecomposition} and then apply numerical integration techniques to compute the canonical intersection pairings~\eqref{eq:dOmegaResultHarmonic}.
-As described in the Section~\ref{ssec:KS-WP}, the $(n,0)$-terms in the decomposition~\eqref{eq:domegaDecomposition} are now contributing non-trivially to the Weil--Petersson metric, thus both components must be computed explicitly.
+As described in Section~\ref{ssec:KS-WP}, the $(n,0)$-terms in the decomposition~\eqref{eq:domegaDecomposition} now contribute non-trivially to the Weil--Petersson metric and both components must be computed explicitly.